immuntasir/forest-generation/README.txt

 The major component of L++ is that it supports leafs, so it needs to save its output to OFF+ files to properly reflect leaf textures.
 Leaves are also affected by gravity, and their tip bends towards ground.

+We use wsl2 in Windows to run the code on Ubuntu.

+How to install ws2: Install Windows Subsystem for Linux (WSL) on Windows 10 | Microsoft Docs How to install Xserver: VcXsrv Windows X Server download | SourceForge.net

+In the Ubuntu terminal, do the following.

+sudo apt install g++ ;
+sudo apt-get update ;
+sudo apt-get install build-essential sudo apt-get install freeglut3-dev;

 To run the system and generate a tree, simply do the following:

+Always follow below steps after opening Ubuntu, open Xserver app Click next>>next >>Untick Native opengl>>tick Disable access control

+Then in Ubuntu, do the following.

-export DISPLAY=$(ip route | awk '/^default/{print $3; exit}'):0
+cd /mnt/c/path to the downloaded folder export DISPLAY=$(ip route | awk '/^default/{print $3; exit}'):0
 make clean
-./run.sh L++/tree.l++
+./run.sh forest

-The code relies on the C++ 3D code-set created by people at Princeton University (Connelly Barnes gave it to me).
+The code relies on the C++ 3D code-set created by people at Princeton University.